-There are cases that allow a victim to hold the federal government liable; this can include tragic situations, such as when a boat or vessel is struck by a Coast Guard vessel.
-In a case such as this, a suit could be brought against the federal government for the negligent rescue.
+Some cases allow a victim to hold the federal government liable, including tragic situations like a boat or vessel are struck by a Coast Guard vessel.
+In a case such as this, the victims can file the Admiralty Act claims against the federal government for the negligent rescue.
 Cases involving boats striking unmarked underwater obstacles may not seem like something you can sue the U.S. government over.
 Still, our Army Corps of Engineers is responsible for maintaining many buoys.
 Get it?

-There are many circumstances beyond one’s control that occur while working in the offshore oil and gas industry, in which the Jones Act protects the workers.
+Many circumstances beyond one’s control occur while working in the offshore oil and gas industry, in which the Jones Act protects the workers.
 These same maritime laws do not cover some offshore oil and gas employee injuries that occur on the platforms.

 There are specific situations where the Jones Act and maritime laws can protect the injured worker or their family.

-When the facts of an unforeseen indicate they could be limited to no fault recovery under California or even Florida Workers Compensation law(s), another option exists.
-In fact, the Jones Act, maritime or admiralty law claim might be possible against a negligent party such as a third party.
+When the unforeseen facts indicate they could be limited to no fault recovery under California or even Florida Workers Compensation law(s), another option exists for the victim.
+The Jones Act, maritime or admiralty law claim might be possible against a negligent party such as a third party.

-Injuries to professional, recreational divers and commercial divers happen in many ways, including:
+Injuries to professional, recreational divers and commercial divers can happen in many ways, including:

-So they may also be able to sue.
 Our professionals understand the dangers, along with the excitement of diving.
-So often when diving is a part of a vacation resort or ocean cruise package, the novice diver receives minimal diving education and training, before diving.
+When diving is a part of a vacation resort or ocean cruise package, the novice diver will only receive minimal diving education and training from their host before they dive.